A guide to online banking services

 Whether it’s your cell phone carrier or cable provider, most companies allow you to pay bills on their websites.
 But it can be hard to keep track of all those accounts, which is where the financial services for online banking really comes in handy.

 Setting up bill pay on your bank's website or mobile app brings all of your bills to one location.
 From a single page, you can add or delete payees, pay a one-time charge or schedule recurring payments (like rent) for automatic monthly withdrawal.4 The bank will even mail physical checks if you prefer.5 No more missing a payment if you're out of town or out of stamps.

 There are all types of online banking services that can help you manage your budget.
 But helping you track your spending may be the most crucial.

 Many banks allow customers to see exactly how they’re spending their money by automatically categorizing each expense as “groceries,” “entertainment” and so on.
 Some banks even break that spending into handy graphics, allowing you to visualize just how much of your money you spend on dining out.
 Other banks allow you to set up specific saving goals, so you can identify what you’re saving for, track your progress and even celebrate your success.
 All this makes it easier than ever to build and track your personal financial budget.

 Online banking security

 Of course, banking online raises questions about security.
 Will your money—and your personal information—be safe?
-Because most major banks are insured by the FDIC, your money will be just as safe if you bank online as it would if you used a brick-and-mortar branch.2

 Even if you don’t have a physical bank to walk into, you still have many ways to access your money.
 You could connect your debit card with a mobile wallet app on your smartphone and pay digitally.
 If you need to pay someone back, you can transfer money between accounts to friends or family.
 And if you need cash, you could visit the ATM or get cash back when you use your debit card.